PretendoNetwork/juxtaposition/README.md

 # 🧬 Running locally for development

+Prerequisites:
+- Clone the repository
+- Have a functional running [account server](https://github.com/PretendoNetwork/account)
+- Have NodeJS 20 or higher installed

-To run locally, you must first clone the repository.
-After that you need to run the two services in `/apps`:
+After the prerequisites you need to run the two services in `/apps`:
 ```bash
 cd apps/juxt-api
 npm i